1. Home »

 Download: PDF, Word (.docx), OpenDocument

-Bedbugs (§ 6021-A(2)(D)) – The landlord must disclose to the tenant any information regarding bed bugs located in the rental unit or an adjacent rental unit.
-This must be relayed in writing.
+1. Bedbugs (PDF) – The landlord must disclose to the tenant, in writing, any information regarding bed bugs located in the rental unit or an adjacent rental unit.[1]

-Lead-Based Paint Disclosure – It is a federal requirement that the landlord of any rental property that was built 1978 must give a written disclosure to their tenants that discloses the risk of lead-based paint on the premises.
+4. Lead-Based Paint Disclosure (PDF) – It is a federal requirement that the landlord of any property built in or before 1978 must give a written disclosure to their tenants that discloses the risk of lead-based paint on the premises.[4]

-Radon Disclosure Form (§ 6030-D(2)) – Since 2012, landlords are required to check every ten (10) years for the existence of radon gas.
-The results must be recorded in a form that is issued to every tenant.
+5. Radon Disclosure Form (PDF) – Since 2012, landlords are required to test every ten years for the existence of radon gas.
+The results must be recorded in a form issued to every tenant.[5]

-Rental Housing Rights Disclosure Form (City of Portland ONLY) – This pamphlet outlines tenant’s rights and required disclosures and must be given to all Portland tenants and signed before occupancy.
+6. Rental Housing Rights Disclosure Form (City of Portland ONLY) (PDF) – This pamphlet outlines tenant’s rights and required disclosures and must be given to all Portland tenants and signed before occupancy.[6]

-Smoking Policy Disclosure (§ 6030-E(3)) – The landlord must supply the tenant with a disclosure stating their policy on smoking on the premises.
-This can be added to the lease agreement or provided as a separate notice.
+8. Smoking Policy Disclosure (PDF) – The landlord must supply the tenant with a disclosure that states their smoking policy.[8]

 Security Deposits